BlueSCSI/BlueSCSI-v2/README.md

 ------------
 The DIP switch settings are as follows:

-- DIPSW1: Not used
+- DEBUG: Enable verbose debug log (saved to `azullog.txt`)
-- DIPSW2: Enable verbose debug log (saved to `azullog.txt`)
+- TERM: Enable SCSI termination
-- DIPSW3: Enable SCSI termination
+- BOOT: Enable built-in USB bootloader, this DIP switch MUST remain off during normal operation.
-- DIPSW4: Enable built-in USB bootloader
+- SW1: Not used for anything, available for further customization.

 Project structure
 -----------------